Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Library

-Generally any packaged, third-party code included in the **application**.
-Languages may use specific terms - e.g., gems for Ruby, packages for Node, JARs for Java - but they are all represented <!-- the same way --> in the Contrast UI.
+A library is any packaged, third-party code included in the **application**.
+Languages may use specific terms - e.g., gems for Ruby, packages for Node, JARs for Java - but they are all represented as "libraries" in the Contrast UI.

 ---

 ## Monitor

-Monitor is a Protect rule mode that tracks attacks through the application, but doesn't cause an exception to be thrown if a successful attack event occurs.
-However, the agent will report the event to the Contrast UI with all of the metadata that the agent gathered about the **attack event**.
+Monitor is a **Protect** rule mode that **tracks** attacks through the application, but doesn't cause an exception to be thrown if a successful **attack event** occurs.
+However, the agent reports the event to the Contrast UI with all of the metadata that the agent gathered about the attack event.

 ---